Signal International

-Signal International, LLC is a Mobile, Alabama based marine construction firm specializing in the construction of large ocean going structures such as offshore drilling rigs, production platforms and barges.
+Signal International, LLC is a Mobile, Alabama based marine construction firm specializing in the construction of large oceangoing structures such as offshore drilling rigs, production platforms and barges.
 The company also has operations in Pascagoula, Mississippi, and Orange, Texas.
-The company filed for bankruptcy on July 12, 2015 following settlements on lawsuits alleging human trafficking and violating H2B visa conditions for migrant workers.
+The company filed for bankruptcy on July 12, 2015, following settlements on lawsuits alleging human trafficking and violating H2B visa conditions for migrant workers.

 Corporate

 The company was formed after the acquisition of Friede Goldman Halter in 2002.
 In 2010 the company acquired Bender Shipbuilding and Repair in Mobile, Alabama.
 The purchase came after Bender filed for bankruptcy.
 The cost was $31.2 million.
 Dick Marler is the President and CEO.
 In 2005 the company hired over 300 workers for a single project to create a floating hotel to serve offshore workers.
 In 2014 Signal was awarded a $4.5 million government contract to repair and refurbish a navy product tanker.
 The firm employed an additional 150 workers for that contract.